12 Most Beautiful Waterfalls in Sydney and Beyond

 Tucked away between Echo Point and Scenic World in the Katoomba area of the Blue Mountains, Katoomba Falls drops almost 150 meters into Jamison Valley.

-A pleasant walking trail starting at Scenic World guides visitors through a patch of rainforest to the waterfall, with panoramic views of the valley and beyond to enjoy.
+A pleasant walking trail, the Round Walk, guides visitors through a patch of rainforest to the waterfall, passing various lookout points offering panoramic valley and waterfall views.

 More information: Katoomba Falls.